Second presidency of Lula da Silva: Waldez Góes

-At the beginning of January, the NGO Transparency International issued a statement criticizing the choice of Waldez Goés, former Governor of Amapá and affiliated with the PDT, as Ministry of National Integration, due to his previous sentence to prison for misappropriation of public resources.
+At the beginning of January, the NGO Transparency International issued a statement criticizing the choice of Waldez Goés, former Governor of Amapá and affiliated with the PDT, as Ministry of National Integration, due to his previous prison sentence for misappropiation of public resources.
 On its official Twitter profile, the institution published:This week, a man sentenced to prison for embezzlement of public resources was sworn in as Minister of National Integration.
 He entered through the Centrão quota, which can undermine any government, on the right or on the left.
 In 2019, Waldez Goés was sentenced by the STJ (Supreme Court of Justice) to 6 years in prison for embezzlement.
 His defence filed an appeal, which is pending at the STF (Supreme Federal Court) following a request from Minister Alexandre de Moraes.
 Still, despite the seriousness of the case, he was sworn in as Minister of the Lula Government.

-According to several sources, Waldez was presented and nominated by Davi Alcolumbre, from União Brasil, senator re-elected by Amapá in 2022 and former President of the Senate from 2019 to 2021.
+According to several sources, Waldez was presented and nominated by Davi Alcolumbre (União Brasil), senator for Amapá and former President of the Senate from 2019 to 2021.
 Two days before leaving the Government of Amapá, Waldez announced work to pave a highway that connects the state capital, Macapá, to the south of the state.
 The work, valued at R$100 million, the most expensive of his government, was handed over to the company Reflorestadora Rio Pedreira, belonging to Breno Chaves Pinto, second deputy of senator Davi Alcolumbre, and will have the majority of its finances through resources from the "secret budget" sent by the parliamentarian himself.
 After taking office as minister, Waldez left his party, also denying that he would join União Brasil, contrary to the expectations of the party's parliamentarians and Alcolumbre's allies.